tkatchdmitri/medicine_without_doctors_or_nurses/README.md

 By specializing a large language model to medicine one can obsolete every healthcare professional on the planet.

-I have chosen not to productize this as medicine and medical advice should be free.

 Text me with your email for free advice, which for legal reasons is not medical but religious, thank you.